ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 skills: 1
 ```

 We would like to rename the columns into something short and smart.
-Use the console to take a look at the column names and how we will map them by calling `head(df, 2)`
+Use the console to take a look at the column names and how you will map them by calling `head(df, 2)`

 Original | Mapping | Meaning | Unit
 --- | --- | --- | ---